 There are several things that patients can do to prevent problems like injured, missing, or decaying teeth.
 Caring for the teeth and gums by brushing and flossing twice a day helps fight off harmful bacteria.
-If food particles and bacteria are not removed from the teeth and gums.
+Food particles and bacteria can multiply if they are not removed from the teeth and gums.

 Contact Our Dental Office